 The location of the space station where the player is held is unknown to begin with.
 The only way to locate it is by guiding the robots through ten locations (levels), looking for probes that show the way forward.

 Each of these levels take place in dungeons on planets.
-At the beginning of the game, the player is presented with his first probe and a map of the current galaxy.
-This map featured hundreds of planets making it very difficult to guess which planets held a probe.
-By dropping a probe onto the map, a planet holding the next probe (and ultimately the space station) would be revealed.
+At the beginning of the game, the player is presented with a probe and a map of the current galaxy.
+This map features hundreds of planets, making it difficult to guess which planets hold a probe.
+By dropping a probe onto the map, a planet holding the next probe (and, ultimately, the space station) is revealed.

 Each level has a scientist enemy that looks human but turns into a werewolf when attacked.
 When defeated, he drops a code that can then be typed into a computer that is located on the level.
 The computer then dispenses a probe.

 Once rescued from the prison, the player has the option to continue playing.
 At that point, the aliens appear and whisk the protagonist and their laptop away to another space station and the whole thing starts again with the difficulty increased.
 Although there were a large number of pre-defined levels, the game also comes with a random level generator.

 The top of the screen has monitor screens, one for each robot, plus a 'camera' screen.
 The use of these screens is covered below under the "Upgrades" section.